Apply for Test and Trace Support Payments

-If it has been at least 14 days since you have had both doses of the vaccination against Covid-19, then you (or your child) will no longer need to self-isolate if you are identified as being a close contact of someone who has been tested positive with Covid-19.
+If it has been at least 14 days since you have been fully vaccinated against COVID-19, then you (or your child) will no longer need to self-isolate if you are identified as being a close contact of someone who has tested positive with COVID-19.
 This means you will no longer qualify for a self-isolation payment and we will not be able to proceed with your application.

-If you (or a child) have tested positive for Covid-19, or it has been less than 14 days since your second dose of the vaccine, and you have met the above criteria for a Test and Trace Support payment.
+If you (or a child) have tested positive for COVID-19, or it has been less than 14 days since your full vaccination, and you have met the above criteria for a Test and Trace Support payment.

 Payments for parents or guardians

 Parents and guardians who do not need to self-isolate can apply for a payment if they need to take time off work to care for a child or young person who is self-isolating.

 You can only make one application per child or young person per household.

 To qualify for this payment, you must meet the following criteria as well as the 5 criteria points above:

 - The parent or guardian must be in the same household as the child or young person and needs to take time off work to care for them while they self-isolate